Hydramata/hydramata.github.com/_includes/vision.md

 		1. Single use URL: available only once at a specific URL

 8. Hydramata will provide a search and discovery interface that enforces access controls.
-	1. Content can be excluded from the search result listings based on the privileges of the User conducting the search.
+	1. Content can be excluded from the search result listings based on the privileges of the user conducting the search.
 	1. Access controls can be set independently at the Work level and the File level.

 9. Hydramata will display content.